Gear up for the Himalayas

 ID Card /ID Proof

-This is the small airbag that the porters/mules will carry during the day, and it will be delivered at the campsite each evening.
+This is also got to be a backpack that the porters/mules will carry during the day, and it will be delivered at the campsite each evening.
 The bag after packing should not weigh more than 5 kgs.
 The bag size should be less than (22 inches) x 40 cms (16 inches) x 20 cms (8 inches) and a total weight of 5 kgs.
 This is almost the same size as your Check-in baggage size on an Airplane.
 Porter charges will be Rs.250-275 per day.
 A big backpack with a rain cover which will make it easy for the porters to carry incase the pack animals get stuck in heavy snow.
 No trolley bags, Suitcases, and heavy air-bags will be taken.

 Your porter bag will contain ONLY the following: